-One of the best ways to improve your script for setting appointments by phone is to put at the core of the script some pre-qualifying questions.
+One of the best ways to improve your is to put at the core of the script some pre-qualifying questions.

 What are Pre-Qualifying Questions?

 Pre-qualifying questions are questions that determine if there is at least a slight fit on the prospect’s side for what you are trying to sell.
 These are very soft questions that try to learn more about what the prospect is doing in the area where your product fits.